Tom and Huck

-Tom and Huck is a 1995 American adventure comedy-drama film based on Mark Twain's 1876 novel The Adventures of Tom Sawyer, and starring Jonathan Taylor Thomas, Brad Renfro, Mike McShane, Eric Schweig and Amy Wright.
+Tom and Huck is a 1995 American adventure comedy-drama film based on Mark Twain's 1876 novel The Adventures of Tom Sawyer, and starring Jonathan Taylor Thomas, Brad Renfro, Mike McShane, Eric Schweig, and Amy Wright.
 The film was directed by Peter Hewitt and produced/co-written by Stephen Sommers (who also worked on Disney's adaptation of Twain's 1884 novel, 1993's The Adventures of Huck Finn).
-The movie was released in North America on December 22, 1995.
+The film was released in North America on December 22, 1995.

 In the film, mischievous young Tom Sawyer witnesses a murder by a vicious half-Native American criminal known as "Injun Joe".
 Tom befriends Huck Finn, a boy with no future and no family, and is forced to choose between honoring a friendship or honoring an oath, when the town drunk is accused of the murder.

 Plot

-One dark stormy night, Injun Joe goes to meet Doctor Jonas Robinson for some shady business.
-Meanwhile, a young boy name Tom Sawyer runs away from home with his friends to become steamboat men.
+One dark stormy night, Native American Injun Joe goes to meet Dr. Jonas Robinson for some criminal activity.
+Meanwhile, a boy named Tom Sawyer runs away from home with his friends to work on steamboats.
 This ultimately fails as their raft collides on a rock in the Mississippi River, throwing Tom into the water.
-His friends find him washed up on the shore, and Tom finds it was Huck Finn who carried him to safety.
+His friends find him washed up on the shore, and Tom finds it was Huckleberry "Huck" Finn who carried him to safety.
 Tom later meets Huck discovering an unusual way to remove warts - by taking a dead cat to the graveyard at night.
-There they witness Injun Joe and Muff Potter, the town drunk, digging up the grave of Vic "One-Eyed" Murrell for Doctor Robinson.
-A treasure map is discovered and Doc assaults Muff and Injun Joe in an attempt to take it for himself.
-Doc manages to knock out Muff, but Injun Joe fights back by fatally stabbing Doc with Muff's knife.
+There, they witness Injun Joe and Muff Potter, the town drunk, digging up the grave of Vic "One-Eyed" Murrell for Robinson.
+A treasure map is discovered and Robinson assaults Muff and Injun Joe in an attempt to take it for himself.
+He manages to knock out Muff, but Injun Joe fights back by fatally stabbing Doc with Muff's knife.

 The next morning, Muff is charged for the murder.
 Tom and Huck had signed an oath saying that if either of them came forward about it, they would drop dead and rot.
 The boys embark on a search for the treasure map Injun Joe has, so they can declare Muff innocent while preserving their oath.
-Eventually however, Joe finds the lost treasure and asks his partner to hide the treasure in a cave before burning the map.
+Eventually, however, Injun Joe finds the lost treasure and asks his partner to hide it in a cave before burning the map.
 With the only evidence to prove Muff's innocence destroyed, Tom and Huck's friendship starts to decline, and Huck eventually leaves Hannibal.
-Joe then discovers that Tom was a witness to the crime.
+Injun Joe then discovers that Tom was a witness to the crime.
 He finds Tom and threatens he will kill him if he ever tells anyone about the murder.